zcattacz/alasql_wiki/readme.md

 0. At the moment Alasql does not work with jszip 3.0.0 - please use version 2.x

+0. JOINing a sub-SELECT does not work.
+Please store your sub-select in a temporary table (or fetch the sub-select and pass it as an argument)

 Probably, there are many of others.
 Please, help us to fix them by [submitting it as an issue](https://github.com/agershun/alasql/issues).
 Thank you!